-We know that a clear position for your brand is critical to differentiate your business in the mind’s of your customers.
+We know that a clear brand positioning strategy is critical to differentiate your business in the mind’s of your customers.
 And while your positioning should highlight what makes your brand great, it’s also a valuable tool to identify dangerous points of competitive overlap.

 To check on the clarity of your brand’s position and see if you suffer from excessive overlap, you can start by asking:

 - In what ways does our offering stand out within the competitive landscape?

 - Can our customers easily remember what makes our offering valuable to keep it top of mind?

 - Are we differentiated enough to make switching to our offering an obvious choice?

 With those questions in mind, you can see why your positioning is so critical.
 Your position isn’t some fluffy strategic marketing statement — it’s a reflection of who you are as a business and how you measure up in the competitive landscape.

 When we work on defining the position of a brand we like to find ways to quantify the value that’s provided to customers.
 Taking the time to do that makes it much easier to compare, contract, and discuss differences between yourself and competitors.

 Your brand may provide value in all sorts of ways.
 It may satisfy customer needs in ways ranging from functional, to emotional, to aspirational.
 With all those variables in play, it’s almost impossible to hold all those factors in your head and see how they work together to inform your position.

 And again, the positioning process isn’t simply a matter of understanding your brand’s strengths and weaknesses.
 You also need to understand how your competitors fit into the mix.
 Your position reveals both opportunities and traps.